swiftlang/swift-evolution/proposals/swiftpm-service-manager-extension.md

 ## Introduction

 This proposal suggests to create swift service manager extension of swiftpm, in which developers can publish services which depend of each other.
 Each service has a protocol and an implementation. the consumers of thoses services can import them into their project target as is, or they can replace one or more service implementations down the line.
-Swift Foundation framework should provide a ServiceProvider class to provide the current implementation of any required service in the runtime.
+Swift Foundation framework should provide a ServiceProducer class to provide the current implementation of any required service in the runtime.
 This can be decided during the build process.

 ## Motivation